mdkvaofficial/lexar-application_using_sveltekit/README.md

 # Compiler
-This compiler was developed as a project for the coures "N
+This compiler was developed as a project for the course "Compiler Construction"